 Do the 10 Commandments Still Apply To Us Today?

-Today more than ever! :slightly_smiling_face:
+Today more than ever!

 This may go to the Sabbath discussion but how about the commandment about keeping the Sabbath?

-The Ten Commandments are any society’s moral compass.
+The Ten Commandments are any societyâs moral compass.
 In some aspects, these same codes of conduct are reflected in all societies across history.
 Failed societies can be tied directly to failed codes of conduct.
 Yes, the Ten Commandments are as important today as when Moses brought them down from Mount Horeb.
-The difference is, that under the New Covenant, believers fulfill them by “loving God with all your mind, heart and strength, and loving your neighbor as you love yourself.”
-These fulfill all the Law and the Prophets.
+The difference is, that under the New Covenant, believers fulfill them by âloving God with all your mind, heart and strength, and loving your neighbor as you love yourself.â These fulfill all the Law and the Prophets.
 Matthew 22:37-40

 The commandment to keep the sabbath was for the Jews only (Read Exodus 31:12-17).
-This law doesn’t apply to us New Testament believers (Romans 14:5).
+This law doesnât apply to us New Testament believers (Romans 14:5).

-This doesn’t make much sense to me, doesn’t it mean we’re obeying part of the old testament and neglecting part?
+This doesnât make much sense to me, doesnât it mean weâre obeying part of the old testament and neglecting part?
 Okay, bluntly how relevant is the old testament to a Christian?

 Yes, If everyone followed them this world would be a much better place.

 The ten commandments are impossible to follow.
-That’s why Jesus abolished them by dying on the cross and thus becoming an atonement for our sin.
+Thatâs why Jesus abolished them by dying on the cross and thus becoming an atonement for our sin.
 Therefore, we are no longer under the ten commandments.
-Besides, the ten commandments were instituted to show us that we couldn’t keep them and that we needed help.
+Besides, the ten commandments were instituted to show us that we couldnât keep them and that we needed help.

 The requirement to follow the ten commandments was nullified through Jesus Christ.
-But this doesn’t mean that we are free to walk in sin (Romans 6).
+But this doesnât mean that we are free to walk in sin (Romans 6).

-Jesus didn’t “abolish” them, He fulfilled the requirements when he was crucified in our place.
+Jesus didnât âabolishâ them, He fulfilled the requirements when he was crucified in our place.
 Under the new covenant, we are to love God and our neighbor as ourselves.

-Is it loving to steal, lie, or sleep with your neighbor’s wife?
+Is it loving to steal, lie, or sleep with your neighborâs wife?

 In other words, as we live we are to become more Christlike by the power of the Holy Spirit living within us.
-Kind of like WWJD😎
+Kind of like WWJDđ

 I agree.
-The Ten Commandments are the very essence of God’s morality for humans - they weren’t oddball rules for the ancient Israelites.
-It’s absurd to think that Jesus, a dyed-in-the-wool Jew, would have viewed his message as abolishing or nullifying them.
+The Ten Commandments are the very essence of Godâs morality for humans - they werenât oddball rules for the ancient Israelites.
+Itâs absurd to think that Jesus, a dyed-in-the-wool Jew, would have viewed his message as abolishing or nullifying them.
 His Sermon On the Mount explicity incorporates them.
 The notion that they were nullified or abolished is pure Pauline theology - and Paul was bitterly at odds with James and the Jerusalem community, who continued to be ultra-observant Jews.
-Jesus “fulfillment” of the Law was to emphasize that all the commandments are overlaid by common sense and must be interpreted and applied according to their intent.
-“Keeping the Sabbath holy,” for example, doesn’t require fanatical adherence to the vast number of rules the Pharisees had come up with in their attempt to interpret it (and they were more liberal than the Sadducees).
+Jesus âfulfillmentâ of the Law was to emphasize that all the commandments are overlaid by common sense and must be interpreted and applied according to their intent. âKeeping the Sabbath holy,â for example, doesnât require fanatical adherence to the vast number of rules the Pharisees had come up with in their attempt to interpret it (and they were more liberal than the Sadducees).

 Totally disagree.
 I should have answered the question that was asked.
-No we don’t have to keep the Ten Commandments.
+No we donât have to keep the Ten Commandments.
 It is by faith you have been saved and not of yourself lest any man boast.

 If we boast in our righteousness then we believe we have something to recommend ourselves and actually deserve salvation.
 You wish to boast on your goodness and you will then be judged by the law and that is dangerous position to be in as you will need to be perfect in your adherence.

 Your mention of the Sermon on the Mount is misinterpreted by many.
 Jesus was speaking to Jews who felt they were justified by their being children of Abraham and their performance as law keepers.
-Jesus took the murder and adultery commandments and said “you have heard” and said “but I say to you” and proceeded to push them so far out of sight that no flesh could be justified.
-If you’re not convinced, He said at the end of that passage, “Therefore be perfect as your Heavenly Father is.”
-He pushed the law so far out of sight that they were left with the only solution; Jesus.
+Jesus took the murder and adultery commandments and said âyou have heardâ and said âbut I say to youâ and proceeded to push them so far out of sight that no flesh could be justified.
+If youâre not convinced, He said at the end of that passage, âTherefore be perfect as your Heavenly Father is.â He pushed the law so far out of sight that they were left with the only solution; Jesus.

-Remember he told those who were casting out demons and doing all kinds of good things and, in effect, trusting in their own righteousness, “depart from me, I never knew you.”
+Remember he told those who were casting out demons and doing all kinds of good things and, in effect, trusting in their own righteousness, âdepart from me, I never knew you.â

 Having said all that, I choose to live in freedom and will do my best to love God and my neighbor as myself through the power of the Holy Spirit.
 No guilt in life no fear in death.
 Thank you Jesus!!!

 Ah, but you DID answer the question that was asked - do the Ten Commandments APPLY to us today?
-OF COURSE they do, because they are God’s moral code for humans.
+OF COURSE they do, because they are Godâs moral code for humans.

-Now you’re off on a different tangent - are we JUDGED by compliance with the Ten Commandments?
+Now youâre off on a different tangent - are we JUDGED by compliance with the Ten Commandments?
 I would still say yes, at least in the way the Orthodox and Catholics believe, but most Protestants would say no.

-I don’t actually disagree with your analysis of the Sermon On the Mount and have said as much here.
+I donât actually disagree with your analysis of the Sermon On the Mount and have said as much here.
 Jesus was the equivalent of a Jewish Zen Master who said outrageous things and set humanly impossible standards.
 But the point was not to make people laugh at the absurdity (not the point of a Zen Master, either) but to push them toward real holiness in the attempt.

 As I have now said repeatedly, James and the ultra-observant Jerusalem community - those who actually knew, heard and walked with Jesus - are the best clue to his real message.
 It is grace and mercy, but it is also righteousness.
 The Pauline message of grace alone and freedom from the Law is not one the historical Jesus would have recognized AT ALL.

-As the Orthodox say, “You’ll know you’re saved when you die and God says you are.”
-THAT, I believe, is the reality and a theology much more likely to produce the sort of Christian life Jesus was actually talking about.
+As the Orthodox say, âYouâll know youâre saved when you die and God says you are.â THAT, I believe, is the reality and a theology much more likely to produce the sort of Christian life Jesus was actually talking about.

 IMHO, of course.

-We have no righteousness.
-“Your righteousness is like filthy rags.”
-“There is now no condemnation for those who are in Christ Jesus.”
+We have no righteousness. âYour righteousness is like filthy rags.â âThere is now no condemnation for those who are in Christ Jesus.â

 I choose to be more Christ like not because I have to but because I want to because of His great love shown to me.